Big5: ETen extensions

-In some versions of ETen, there are extra graphical symbols and simplified Chinese characters.
+This extension is commonly known as Big5-ETen extension.
+In some later versions of ETen, there are extra graphical symbols and simplified Chinese characters.

 Microsoft code pages

-Microsoft (微軟) created its own version of Big5 extension as code page 950 for use with Microsoft Windows, which supports the F9D6–F9FE code points from ETEN's extensions.
+Microsoft (微軟) created its own version of Big5 extension as code page 950 for use with Microsoft Windows, which supports the 0xF9D6–0xF9FE code points from ETEN's extensions.
 In some versions of Windows, the euro currency symbol is mapped to Big-5 code point A3E1.

 After installing Microsoft's HKSCS patch on top of traditional Chinese Windows (or any version of Windows 2000 and above with proper language pack), applications using code page 950 automatically use a hidden code page 951 table.
 The table supports all code points in HKSCS-2001, except for the compatibility code points specified by the standard.

 IBM code pages

 In contrast to Microsoft's code page 950, IBM's CCSID 950 comprises single byte code page 1114 (CCSID 1114) and double byte code page 947 (CCSID 947).
 It incorporates ETEN extensions for lead bytes 0xA3, 0xC6, 0xC7 and 0xC8, while omitting those with lead byte 0xF9 (which Microsoft includes), mapping them instead to the Private Use Area as user-defined characters.
 It also includes two non-ETEN extension regions with trail bytes 0x81–A0, i.e. outside the usual Big5 trail byte range but similar to the Big5+ trail byte range: area 5 has lead bytes 0xF2–F9 and contains IBM-selected characters, while area 9 has lead bytes 0x81–8C and is a user-defined region.

 IBM refers to the euro sign update of their Big-5 variant as CCSID 1370, which includes both single-byte (0x80) and double-byte (0xA3E1) euro signs.
 It comprises single byte code page 1114 (CCSID 5210) and double byte code page 947 (CCSID 21427).
 For better compatibility with Microsoft's variant in IBM Db2, IBM also define the pure double-byte code page 1372 and the associated variable-width CCSID 1373, which corresponds to Microsoft's code page 950.

 IBM assigns CCSID 5471 to the HKSCS-2001 Big5 code page (with CPGID 1374 as CCSID 5470 as the double byte component), CCSID 9567 to the HKSCS-2004 code page (with CPGID 1374 as CCSID 9566 as the double byte component), and CCSID 13663 to the HKSCS-2008 code page (with CPGID 1374 as CCSID 13662 as the double byte component), while CCSID 1375 is assigned to a growing HKSCS code page, currently equivalent to CCSID 13663.